 This follows a string of recent successes for movies that Hollywood has been reluctant to fund until about a year ago when they realised that there were cinemagoers who weren’t white males.

 Last year, Jordan Peele’s horror Get Out broke records and became one of the most successful independent films of all time.
 Similarly, both Rogue One and Star Wars: The Last Jedi were hailed for their diverse cast and subversive approach to traditional Star Wars storytelling.
 They were also, shockingly, good movies.

 “Honestly I feel a bit silly that I didn’t see this before,” a spokesman from Paramount said.

 “All sorts of people pay money to see good movies!
-I just assumed black people only watched Tyler Perry on DVD and women only cared about Grey’s Anatomy.”
+I just assumed African-Americans only watched Tyler Perry on DVD and women only cared about Grey’s Anatomy.”